Kuemper, Coyotes beat Kings 4-0 to stay in playoff chase

-LOS ANGELES (AP) — Phil Kessel had a goal and an assist, Darcy Kuemper made 26 saves for his second shutout of the season, nd the Arizona Coyotes defeated the Los Angeles Kings 4-0 on Saturday night.
+LOS ANGELES (AP) — Phil Kessel had a goal and an assist, Darcy Kuemper made 26 saves for his second shutout of the season, and the Arizona Coyotes beat the Los Angeles Kings 4-0 on Saturday night.

 John Hayden, Lawson Crouse and Jakob Chychrun also scored, helping the Coyotes remain fourth in the West Division.
-Arizona is one point ahead of St. Louis, which beat Colorado 5-3 earlier in the day, for the final playoff spot.
+Arizona is one point ahead of St. Louis, which beat Colorado 5-3 earlier in the day, after winning for the second time in its past nine games.

+“You can use these situations either way,” Coyotes defenseman Alex Goligoski said.
+“If you see that team lose, it gives you juice.
+And if you see ’em win, you got to win.
+Anything you can do to get that chip on your shoulder or that extra motivation, that’s valuable.”

+With Kuemper rarely challenged in his 20th career shutout and an emphatic team effort contributing on offense and defense, Arizona coach Rick Tocchet saw the level of investment that will be necessary going forward to reach the postseason for the second time in nine seasons.

 Hayden beat Petersen with a wrist shot from the left circle to put the Coyotes ahead 1-0 12:47 into the first period.
 It was Hayden’s first goal since March 7, 2020, when he was playing for New Jersey.

-Arizona doubled its lead 36 seconds into the second period when Crouse redirected Alex Goligoski’s shot in for his fourth goal.
+Arizona doubled its lead 36 seconds into the second period when Crouse redirected Goligoski’s shot in for his fourth goal.

 Chychrun made it 3-0 with a thunderous slap shot on a power play at 4:19 of the third.